-The KPMG fraud hotline service operates on a 24-hour basis with live interviewing of callers who wish to report incidents of unethical conduct, fraud and corruption.
-The purpose is to provide an opportunity and mechanism to all stakeholders to anonymously report such incidents thereby assisting UCT to deal with them appropriately.
+The hotline service operates on a 24-hour basis with live interviewing of callers who wish to report incidents of unethical conduct, fraud and corruption.

-As a general principle, and in line with the anonymity promised by the Hotline, transcripts and recordings are not made available to UCT.
-KPMG Ethics Line is operated in such a manner as to ensure that the caller wishing to remain anonymous can be guaranteed anonymity and undertakes not to reveal the identity of a caller to the client without the prior consent of the caller.
-Depending on the nature of the allegations, it can take up to six weeks for a matter to be concluded, especially where disciplinary action follows.
-It is therefore, important for all callers to allow for sufficient time to ensure that the allegations made are thoroughly investigated before follow ups are made to the Hotline.
-The complexity of some allegations/matters could result in the investigation taking longer than six weeks.
+Transcripts and recordings are not made available to UCT.
+The hotline makes sure that callers wishing to remain anonymous can be guaranteed anonymity.
+Depending on the nature of the allegations, it can take up to 6 weeks for a matter to be concluded, especially where disciplinary action follows.
+It is important for all callers to allow for sufficient time to ensure that the allegations made are thoroughly investigated before follow ups are made to the hotline.
+The complexity of some allegations/matters could result in the investigation taking longer than 6 weeks.

-This matter could not be investigated as it related to allegations committed prior to the official being in the employment of UCT.
+This matter could not be investigated as it related to allegations committed before the official joined UCT.

 It was established after an investigation that some of the buses did not have valid permits.
-The service provider was penalised as per the contract and UCT’s Fleet Manager was tasked to implement an office protocol to ensure that all buses in operation have valid certificates.
+The service provider was penalised as per the contract and UCT’s Fleet Manager was given the task of ensuring that all buses in operation have valid certificates.

-It was established that this allegation related to another University and was therefore passed on to the University concerned.
-The University is not privy to the outcome of the investigation.
+It was established that this allegation related to another university and was therefore passed on to the university concerned.
+UCT is not privy to the outcome of the investigation.

 Following an investigation it was determined that the allegation was true and the officials concerned faced a disciplinary enquiry and were given final written warnings.

 Following an investigation it was established that no funds were misappropriated, however the official concerned had allowed for his/her purchasing card to be used by other employees for official purposes.
-The official to ensure that he/she complies with the policy and a recommendation was made that another purchasing card be issued for the Department so at to ensure that the official in question does not have to provide his/her card to other employees when he/she is absent at work.
+The official is to ensure that he/she complies with the policy and a recommendation was made that another purchasing card be issued for the department so at to ensure that the official in question does not have to provide his/her card to other employees when he/she is absent from work.

-I trust that by providing these updates staff, students and other interested parties see the importance of the Whistle-blowing Hotline and make use thereof when necessary.
-Should you require a presentation to be made to your department or identified group, please get in touch with Mr Shai Makgoba, Director: Risk Compliance and Relationship Management on 021 650 2754 (firstname.lastname@example.org) to arrange for a presentation on how the UCT whistle-blowing hotline operates.
+I trust that by providing these updates staff, students and other interested parties see the importance of the whistle-blowing hotline and make use of it when necessary.
+Should you require a presentation to be made to your department or identified group, please get in touch with Mr Shai Makgoba, Director: Risk Compliance and Relationship Management (+27 (0)21 650 2754) to arrange for a presentation on how the UCT whistle-blowing hotline operates.